Hypothalamic dysfunction

 Hypothalamic syndromes

 Hypothalamic dysfunction is a problem with part of the brain called the hypothalamus.
-The hypothalamus helps control the pituitary gland and regulates many body functions.
+The hypothalamus helps control the pituitary gland and thus regulates many body functions.

 Causes